We’ve worked with many clients in the past who have told us

 Facebook campaigns are similar to many other types of

 marketing in that you don’t always strike gold your first time.
-There is plenty
+There's plenty

 long as you’ve got a great value proposition that will benefit a specific

-audience, you just need to keep testing until you find something that gains
+audience, you just need to follow best practices and keep testing until you find something that gains

 facelift and get you on your way to converting more customers through Facebook!